Tanzania, Kenya

 Partner with us

 Together we will translate this approach into bankable, climate-resilient investments with clear KPIs and strong verification.
-To kick-start the Africa’s First Sustainable Rice Bond, we are seeking grant funding to capitalise the Technical Assistance Facility and to fund the first-loss tranche.
+To kick-start the Africa Sustainable Rice Bond, we are seeking grant funding to capitalize the technical assistance facility and to fund the first-loss tranche.
 These instruments de-risk the portfolio, crowd in private capital and accelerate delivery.

-Partner with us to mobilise capital for measurable impact.
+Partner with us to mobilize capital for measurable impact.
 Together, we can create the opportunities for African farmers to boost productivity and adopt climate-smart rice production locally.

 Senior Advisor Financial Inclusion and Business Management